 Over the next four years, he led between one and two dozen aviation trips to Compton, Torrance, Hawthorne, and Los Angeles airports, where students have had the chance to experience piloting themselves and have been able to explore other related careers in aviation.

-In the fall of 2011, GKWFA partnered with DaVinci Science High School to offer ground training, computer flight simulator instruction, first flight and professional training opportunities as an elective class to all students.
+In the fall of 2011, GKWFA partnered with DaVinci Science High School in Wiseburn, CA to offer ground training, computer flight simulator instruction, first flight and professional training opportunities as an elective class to all students.
 Today, the partnership remains strong.
-Between 100 – 200 students have completed the course.
-32 students have gone for their first flight lesson, 11 are engaged in active flight training, six have soloed, and three have earned Private Pilot’s licenses.
+GKWFA has partnered with an additional four schools to offer our programmatic and consulting services in the past eight years.